NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 1. Clone the Vizceral fork
 1. Run inside the repository `npm link`
 1. Build it: `npm run dev`
-1. Go to the flowmap-plugin directory and execute `npm link vizceral`
+1. Go to the SDG-plugin directory and execute `npm link vizceral`

 #### Changelog